The Static Maxwell System in Three Dimensional Inhomogeneous Isotropic Media, Generalized Non-Euclidean Modification of the System $(R)$ and Fueter's Construction: Concluding Remarks

-Meanwhile, problems of electrostatic fields in inhomogeneous anisotropic media raise the next issues for consideration.
-Would physical and geometric aspects of relevant analytic models be characterized in the context of a generalized Riemannian modification of the system $(R)$?
+Properties of potential fields in inhomogeneous anisotropic media raise the next issues for consideration.
+Would contemporary problems of potential fields be characterized using a generalized Riemannian modification of the system $(R)$?